 - Nighttime: Vanilla, amber, or sandalwood for cozy-in-a-cabin energy.

-- Diffusers vs. candles: Use reed diffusers for consistent scent and candles when hosting.
-FYI, a simmer pot with orange, cinnamon, and cloves works too.
+- Diffusers vs. candles: Use reed diffusers for steady scent and candles when hosting.
+A simmer pot with orange, cinnamon, and cloves works too.

 9. Cozy Up The Entry (First Impressions Matter)

-Your entry sets the tone.
+Your entry sets the tone for the whole place.
 Make it warm, functional, and clutter-free so winter mess doesn’t follow you in.
+Everything here mounts with adhesive hooks or just sits on the floor, so it stays perfectly landlord-friendly.

 - Floor mat duo: Coir outside, washable rug inside.
 Wet boots?
 No problem.